Rules, Tips, and Strategies for Spanish 21

 Spanish 21 Tips and Strategy

-Now that the rules of Spanish 21 have been explained, here are some Spanish 21 tips that you can incorporate into your Spanish 21 strategy.
+Now that the rules of Spanish 21 have been explained, here are some Spanish 21 tips.
+You can also incorporate some of the more general blackjack tips into your Spanish 21 strategy.

 1. Don’t Surrender Every Time You’re Unsure

-If you’re still learning the game and don’t have a strategy chart guiding you on optimal decision-making, it may be tempting to surrender every time you’re unsure of what to do.
+If you’re still learning the game and don’t have a strategy chart guiding you on optimal decision-making, it may be tempting to take advantage of the blackjack surrender rule every time you’re unsure of what to do.
 However, it’s important to learn the game, even if that means experiencing a few losses.
 Surrendering at every chance means you won’t gain the valuable experience that comes with taking calculated risks.

-Playing out some of the hands that you’re unsure of will help you learn when you should hit and when you should stay, even if you experience more losses while still you’re learning the game.
+Playing out some of the hands that you’re unsure of will help you learn when you should hit and when you should stay, as well as when to surrender in blackjack games, even if you experience more losses while you’re still learning.

 2. Know When To Split

 If done correctly, splitting can increase your chances of winning.
-But you first need to know when to split.
+But you first need to know when to split in blackjack.
 Here are some instances where you should consider splitting:

 • When you have a pair of aces.